 Peach: TEC!
 You terrible machine!
 So your goal is to conquer the world, is it?
 TEC: Ofcourse.
 After all, I was built for that purpose.

-One added to the American version - as Americans wouldn't find strawberry tofu a product of a Cordon Bleugh Chef like the Japanese would, the item was instead translated as "Trout Yogurt."
+One added to the American version — as Americans wouldn't find strawberry tofu a product of a Cordon Bleugh Chef like the Japanese would, the item was instead translated as "Trout Yogurt."
 Years later, another Japanese import would demonstrate just how terrible of an idea that would be.
+What's more, Shigesato Itoi was a panelist on Iron Chef four times, after EarthBound was released.

 Ness gets in contact with his dad by calling him by phone, and in the end credits, his family is represented by their in-game sprites...except for his dad, who is represented by a phone.
 Fast forward to the 2009 song "Threw It on the Ground":

-A rather serious speech by Van ("Master Bad Touch") about people consulting fortune-tellers to decide what to eat for breakfast becomes retroactively funny when watching the fortune-telling episode of Avatar The Last Airbender.
+A rather serious speech by Van ("Master Bad Touch") about people consulting fortune-tellers to decide what to eat for breakfast becomes retroactively funny when watching the fortune-telling episode of Avatar: The Last Airbender.
 Guess what Katara does?

 Kingdom Hearts: Riku used to be a nice boy but after he gets amazing evil/dark/killing powers everything changes.
 Riku meets a dead guy who gives him those powers.
 Riku does evil things but thinks he's a good guy.
-Riku has a creepy evil laugh that makes players to fear.
+Riku has a creepy evil laugh that causes players to fear.
 His voice actor voices another well known Anti-hero, Light Yagami.

 Might be intentional on the creators' part: Mega Man ZX Advent featured an unlockable minigame, Mega Man a, all in 8-bit, styled after the original series of games.
 A few months later, Mega Man 9 was releasednote developed by intiCreates who also developed the two Mega Man ZX games, in all its retraux glory.